 This course builds upon the foundations of English 10 Honors.
 Through composition and literary essays, the importance of correct grammar and writing techniques are reinforced.
 Vocabulary, literary analysis and communication are emphasized.
 The extensive work in writing includes response to literature, both fiction and nonfiction.
 Both the depth and breadth of study are greater than for Regents English classes.

-Prerequisites: Recommendation letter from previous high school English teacher, and completion of English 10 Honors with a final average of at least 85% in both English 10 Honors as well as on the ELA Common Core Regents Exam.
+Prerequisites: Successful completion of the ELA Common Core English Regents Exam, a minimum of 85% in ELA 10 Honors or 90% in ELA 10 Regents

-Note: If for any reason a student enters this course from English 10 Regents, s/he will be required to take the ELA Common Core Regents in January.
-Acceleration into this course is not recommended as no class time is spent preparing for the ELA Common Core Regents Exam.
+Note: Students entering this course from English 10 Regents will be required to take the ELA Common Core Regents in January.